RealImage/QLedger/README.md

 }
 ```

-The transactions or accounts can be re-tagged using API `POST /v1/:model/:itemID/tags`.
+The transactions or accounts can be updated with `data` using endpoint `POST /v1/:model/:itemID/data`.

-The transaction with ID `abcd1234` can be re-tagged as follows:
+The transaction with ID `abcd1234` is updated with `data` as follows:
 #### POST `/v1/transactions/abcd1234/data`
 ```
 {